 - 1 Cup Powdered Allulose (note 5)

 - 1 Teaspoon Vanilla Extract

 - 1/8 Teaspoon Kosher Salt

-- Allow cake to cool in pans for 10 minutes, then remove the cakes from the pan, and allow them to cool on a wire rack completely.
+- Bake.
+Pour even amounts of batter into each of the prepared pans.
+Bake in the preheated oven for 40 minutes.
+You'll know the cake is done once the center is set and the top is golden brown.
+Allow cake to cool in pans for 10 minutes, then remove the cakes from the pan, and allow them to cool on a wire rack completely.